How to Provide a Positive Holiday Experience with Santa for Kids with Autism

 - Seek out sensory-friendly holiday events in your community.

 From Autism Speaks’ “Santa Cares” events at malls around the nation to other public or private “Sensitive Santa” events, check your local community calendar to see which inclusive holiday events are already happening in your hometown.
-Many of these meet-and-greets dim the lighting, lower sound and take place outside of typical business hours to keep extra stimuli to a minimum.
+Many of these meet-and-greets dim the lighting, lower sound and take place outside of typical business hours to keep crowds and extra stimuli to a minimum.
 Santa and his elves are often specially trained and laid back … the big man has been known to sit on the floor with kids, when needed.
 Even better, some of these events offer specific appointment times in order to give children adequate time with Santa while also avoiding the added stress that comes with waiting in a long line.

 - Make your own arrangements during regular hours.